 Have you ever experienced the relaxed pleasure that washes over you when you hear an old song that instantly connects you to some great past event?
 This experience exemplifies the power of anchors at transporting past emotions into the present.
 Your brain associates the song with the emotional state of a distinct period earlier in your life; upon hearing that tune, these emotions are relived in the present.
 Knowledge of this process empowers you to recall the positive emotions of a previous ascent to aid your performance in the present.

 If you’ve been climbing awhile, you should have a few great ascents that you can leverage in this way.
 If not, then tap into some other great life event where you felt exceedingly confident, positive, and successful.
 Either way, your goal now is to relive this event by creating a brief mental movie that brings as many senses as possible into play.
 Most people find that bright, crisp visualization is the most effective way to trigger past emotions; however, listening to a particular song can be powerful anchor, too.
 Experiment a little in order to discover what works best for you.
 Be creative and overlook no details in reliving the past event, and you’ll learn to consistently release powerful emotions that yield great performances.

 The final, and most important, part of a preclimb ritual is to double-check your knot and confirm that your belayer is attentive and ready.
-Having made this final safety check you can now engage the rock with complete focus, leave your worries and concerns on the ground, and enjoy the process of climbing the route.
-As in going through your preclimb ritual one step at a time, you must ascend the route one move at a time and never ponder the ultimate outcome of the route.
-Practice developing a preparation and climbing process that melds into a single trajectory and you will climb your very best most of the time.
+Having made this final safety check you can now engage the rock with complete focus—as you leave your worries and concerns on the ground—and enjoy the process of climbing the route.
+As in going through your preclimb ritual one step at a time, you must attack the route one move at a time…and let the outcome unfold organically.
+Do all of the above, and you put your self in the best position for a successful, enjoyable ascent!